 In February 2016, the Financial Accounting Standards Board ("FASB") issued Accounting Standards Update ("ASU") 2016-02, Leases (Topic 842), which requires that lessee's recognize a right-of-use asset and a lease liability for all leases with lease terms greater than twelve months in the balance sheet.
 A lease liability is a lessee's obligation to make lease payments arising from a lease, measured on a discounted basis; and a right-of-use asset is an asset that represents the lessee's right to use, or control use of, a specified asset for the lease term for all leases (with the exception of short-term leases) at the adoption date.
 In July 2018, the FASB issued ASU 2018-10 and ASU 2018-11, which provides clarification on the narrow aspects of the guidance and provide an additional transition method to adopt the new leases standard.
 The new transition method allows an entity to recognize a cumulative-effect adjustment to the opening balance of retained earnings in the period of adoption.
 In March 2019, the FASB issued ASU 2019-01, which provides clarification on implementation issues associated with adopting ASU 2016-02.
 The new leases standard must be adopted using a modified retrospective transition method and allows for the application of the new guidance at the beginning of the earliest comparative period presented or at the adoption date.
-In November 2019, the FASB issued ASU 2019-10, which revised the mandatory effective dates of the new lease standard.
-For public companies, the new guidance remained effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2020 and interim periods within fiscal years beginning after December 15, 2021.
+In November 2019, the FASB issued ASU 2019-10, which revised the mandatory effective dates of the new leases standard.
+Further, due to the impact of the COVID-19, in June 2020, the FASB issued ASU 2020-05 to further defer the effective date for one year for entities in the "all other" categories.
+For public companies, the new guidance became effective for fiscal years, and for interim periods within those fiscal years, beginning after December 15, 2021 and interim periods within fiscal years beginning after December 15, 2022.
 Early adoption is still permitted for any interim or annual financial statements not yet issued.

-As an emerging growth company, the new lease standard is now effective for the Company for the fiscal year ending December 31, 2021 and interim periods within fiscal year ending December 31, 2022.
+As an emerging growth company, the new leases standard is effective for the Company for the fiscal year ending December 31, 2022 and interim periods within fiscal year ending December 31, 2023.
 The Company is currently evaluating the impact of this standard on its consolidated financial statements including the timing of its adoption.
-The Company anticipates to elect several practical expedients that permit the Company not to reassess (1) whether a contract is or contains a lease, (2) the classification of existing leases, and (3) whether previously capitalized initial direct costs would qualify for capitalization under ASC 842.
+The Company anticipates electing several practical expedients that permit the Company not to reassess (1) whether a contract is or contains a lease, (2) the classification of existing leases, and (3) whether previously capitalized initial direct costs would qualify for capitalization under ASC 842.
 The Company expects that the adoption of this new standard will have a material impact on its balance sheet.
 The most significant impact would be the recognition of operating lease right-of-use assets and liability.
 The standard is not expected to have a material impact to the Company's consolidated statements of income and cash flows.